Sebastiaan40/cyclops_paper/paper/draft.md

 # Conclusion

-- Properly addressing phasedefects and adapting the curve can make phasemapping suitable for analysing clinical cases.
-Refer to preregistration.
+- Properly addressing phase defects and adapting the curve can make phasemapping suitable for analysing clinical cases.
+- Refer to preregistration.